jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 And none of them.

 This revelation surprised everyone.
 The martial arts community assumed one discipline would reign supreme.
-But none did because each fighting style had a limited toolbox of techniques.
+But no discipline did because each had a limited toolbox of techniques.
 Sometimes those techniques were very effective in a real fight, like Brazilian jiu-jitsu's submissions or wrestling's dominant control.
 But many techniques like karate's katas, taekwondo's flashy high kicks, and boxing's obsession with standing toe-to-toe and swinging for a knockout were easily countered and [therefore ineffective](https://youtube.com/shorts/4IjqBuo3Bow?feature=share).

 As Ultimate Fighting tournaments continued it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
 When Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their fighting techniques, styles, and philosophy.

 As said in the opening quote, many practioners, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out".
-I.e. they were teaching ineffective self-defense techniques.
+I.e. they were selling of bundle of self-defense techniques with many useless offerings.

 To mask themselves from this truth, stubborn martial artists formed echo chambers.
 Inside they talked about their glorious history, impressive morality, and superior fighting philosophy to new prospects, existing members, and the public at large.
-It was all salesmanship to protect themselves from simple discussions about their self-defence techniques effectiveness against other options.
+It was all salesmanship to protect themselves from simple discussions about their techniques effectiveness against other options.

 However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
 As a result the world of martial arts started to get all mixed up.

 Kickboxers trained submissions.
 Wrestlers learned some punching.
 Masters in one discipline started as eager newbies in another.
-Like a bumblebee going from flower to flower, pioneering fighters like Bas Rutten, Maurice Smith, and Ken Shamrock cross-pollinated techniques and evolved skillsets far more complete than any one martial art teacher or discipline.
+Like a bumblebee going from flower to flower, pioneering fighters like Bas Rutten, Maurice Smith, and Ken Shamrock cross-pollinated techniques from everywhere and evolved skillsets far more complete than any one martial art teacher or discipline.

 By opening their mind, these new martial artists discarded loyalty to a single discipline and adopted evolution's philosophy of "adapt or die."
 Old disciplines school-like system of grades, belts, trophies, medals, and scholarships became stepping stones to building a complete skillset and not end-goals to be relished.
-A fighters physical pain was the new barometer of whether a technique was good or bad.
+A fighters physical pain was the new barometer of whether a technique or teacher was good or bad.

 Finally, human self-defense learned what every lifeform on Earth knows, loyalty to man-made philsophies will not save you in Nature.